PUNCH-Cyber/stoq/docs/Dispatcher.rst

 and ``condition`` parameters are required, but dispatching also requires the ``meta`` attribute.
 Two keys, ``plugin`` and ``save`` are required within the ``meta`` attribute.
 The ``plugin`` key identifies the |stoQ|
-plugin category and plugin namei (e.g., ``plugin = "carver:rtf"``) that should be loaded if the *yara* rule hits.
+plugin category and plugin name (e.g., ``plugin = "carver:rtf"``) that should be loaded if the *yara* rule hits.
+It can contain multiple comma separated plugins that the payload should be dispatched to (e.g., ``plugin = "carver:rtf,decoder:b64"``).
+There is no limit on how many plugins may be used for dispatching.
 The ``save`` key identifies whether content that is extracted or carved from the payload should be saved.
 Additionally, all of the meta values are passed to the specified plugin as \*\*kwargs.